LEADING THE WAY TO A HEALTHIER FUTURE

 Dear Friends and Neighbors,

-I've recently reflected on my time here in the North Country and my first three full years as President of Androscoggin Valley Hospital.
+I've recently reflected on my time here in the North Country.
 During that time, the achievements of the outstanding and truly dedicated providers, nurses, technical, clinical, and support staff at AVH have instilled in me an overwhelming sense of pride.
 It’s our Team working together which makes it possible to deliver on our promise to provide the highest quality, compassionate care possible, to every patient, every day.
 While I know we’re not yet attaining perfection, we are striving for it.
 I remain convinced it can be achieved.

 I say this because, for many months, we’ve seen amazing results in a number of quality metrics on which we regularly focus.
-I’m proud to share is that of Nurse Communication Quality.
+One of which I am proud to share is that of Nurse Communication Quality.
 For much of the past nine-month period, our patients have rated us best in the nation.

 But, don’t just take my word for it…